flaf/miscellaneous/puppet/modules/basic_ntp/README.md

 The `servers` parameter is an array of ntp servers addresses to which the ntp daemon will refer.
-For the `servers` parameter, its default value is the value of the `$servers` variable below:
+For the `servers` parameter, its default value is the value below:

 ```puppet
 $default_ntp = [